The course is part of this learning path

-The 4 major subject areas are:
+The three major subject areas are:

-- Understanding cloud concepts
+- Describing cloud concepts

-- Understanding core Azure services
+- Describing Azure architecture and services

-- Understanding Azure pricing and support
+- Describing Azure management and governance

 Hello and welcome to Microsoft Azure Fundamentals.
 The focus of this learning path is to prepare you for Microsoft’s AZ-900 exam.
 If you pass the AZ-900 exam, then you’ll earn the Microsoft Certified Azure Fundamentals certification.